HealloUK/heallo-web/src/pages/health-news/facelift-procedure-steps.md

 The results of a facelift are not immediately visible because swelling and bruising delay the full effect.
 During the first week after a facelift, your face may appear swollen and bruised.
 This normal postoperative reaction will gradually improve over the next three to four weeks.
 You should be able to return to work within one week following surgery.

-We are always ready to design every stage of your facelift procedure in the most perfect way.
+As Heallo Team, We are always ready to design every stage of your facelift procedure in the most perfect way.
 You can contact us using the form below and get free consultation.